csimth335/MTH335/Chapter4/series-iteration.md

 We are again discussing indirect, iterative solutions to $Ax=b$.

 Suppose now $B$ is not an approximate inverse, but just some matrix.
-Called $Q$ in the book and given thename a splitting matrix.
+Called $Q$ in the book and given the name a splitting matrix.
 Then adding $Qx$ to both sides of $Ax =b$ gives:

 $$~
 Qx = (Q-A)x + b